lwiddershoven/flinkcdc/README.md

 When that has started you can start this application, either in Intellij, VS Code, or on the command
 line: `mvn spring-boot:run`

+## Tests

+Integration tests are written using Testcontainers; to get that working on a Mac with Rancher Desktop you probably have to check [the Rancher documentation for Testcontainers](https://docs.rancherdesktop.io/ui/preferences/application/general)

 ### Localhost Links

+- Nothing at 8080 as my machine tends to run random stuff there :)
-- localhost:8080 : source app
+- localhost:8082 : source app
 - localhost:8083 : Kafka connect REST API
 - localhost:18080 : Kafka UI.
 Broker to add is broker-1:9092 (local in docker)